-The replicate data render target message is used for clearing Render Target.
+The replicate data or replicate color render target message (REP16) is used for clearing Render Target.
 This message performs better than the other messages due to its smaller message length.
 This message does not support depth, stencil, or antialias alpha data being sent with it.